-While the challenges and disappointments of voluntourism has been well-documented in the media, little attention has been paid as to why these issues persist.
+While the challenges and disappointments of voluntourism have been well-documented in the media, little attention has been paid to why these issues persist.
 In this article, I shed light on three of the underlying assumptions—rather, fallacies—that feed into harmful and ineffective volunteer programs.
 If we are going to do better work in the world, we need to start by banishing these perspectives.

 1. Time is just as valuable as money

 No, no, it is not.
 Sometimes it is more valuable than money, sometimes less.